fuad-adetoro/StoreSearch/README.md

 <h1>StoreSearch</h1><br />
 <p>StoreSearch is a universal search app using the iTunes API which allows searching for Music, E-Books & Software; You can also filter your search using the segmented control.
-This app supports both landscape and potrait and internationalism</p>
+This app supports both landscape and potrait and also supports two languages Dutch & English</p>

 <p>Potrait:</p>
 <p>